The Prophet’s Methodologies in Da`wah

 In this Qur’anic verse, the Prophet Muhammad (peace be upon him) was ordered to proclaim that his way is to call to Allah and not call to personalities or groups.

 Having said this, the role of the Scholars who call to the truth can never be diminished.
-The scholars are to be referred back to in understanding the Sacred Texts for they are the people who have inherited this knowledge from the Prophets by way of learning and studying.
+The scholars are to be referred back to in understanding the Sacred Texts for they are the people who have inherited this knowledge from the Prophets way of learning and studying.

 May Allah guide us to implementing the methodology of the Prophet in establishing Da`wah in the correct manner.